 Your audience is searching for the bakery around the corner, that plumber nearby, or the carpenter that'll come to their house.
 They click on those results that indicate they're situated in that area.
 That's important for your local marketing online strategy.

 Make sure the snippet of your web page that Google shows in the search results is clear about where your business is.
 That means optimizing the titles and meta descriptions of your posts and pages for local SEO.
 Use the recently launched Google SERP preview tool to visualize how your website will appear in the search results and make changes were needed.

 3. Give your blog a proper revamp

 No matter how many bells and whistles your blog has, if it's not talking to the local audience, it's of no use.
 Simple as that.

-All said and done, we can all agree that local online marketing is a strategy of immense potential.
-All you have to do is narrow down on your audience, send them the right messages, and watch as your foot traffic grows several-fold.
-With limited scope, the effort is subsequently smaller, whereas the returns are bigger.
+We can all agree that local online marketing has immense potential.
+All you have to do is narrow down your audience, send them the right messages, and watch as your foot traffic grows.
+You get more results with a limited scope and subsequently smaller effort.
 It's up to you to put your best foot forward.

-Are you thinking of investing in local business online marketing but don't know where to start?
-Or you're probably wondering how to get started with local online marketing solutions?
-Fret not—Marvia can help.
+Are you thinking of investing in local online marketing but don't know where to start?
+Or are you wondering how to get started with local online marketing solutions?
+Fret not —Marvia can help.

 Getting excited already?
 Request a free demo and see our tools in full flow.